AITGmbH/AIT.VSTS.Scripts.Legacy/Iterations/TeamAssignment/ReadMe.md

     ```

 # Usage
-The script is suitable for Visual Studio Team Services, not for the local Team Foundation Server.
-The Login needs a Personal Access Token and corresponding Uri-Adresse ([How To: CreatePersonal AccessToken](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate)).
+The script is suitable for Visual Studio Team Services and for the local Team Foundation Server.
+When you use the Visual Studio Team Services,
+the Login needs a Personal Access Token and corresponding Uri-Adresse ([How To: CreatePersonal AccessToken](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/use-personal-access-tokens-to-authenticate)).
+When you use the Team Foundation Server, the Login needs Credential and corresponding Uri-Adresse, because all Version older than 2017 has no AccessToken.

 ## Example 1: Relate all Weeks of 2017 to Team1